technomancy/bus-scheme/README.txt

 mine.
 Note that at least half of the implementation of Bus Scheme must be written while on a bus.
 Documentation, tests, and administrivia may be accomplished elsewhere, but the majority of actual implementation code is strictly bus-driven.
-Patches are welcome especially if they were written while riding a bus.
-(If your daily commute does not involve a bus but you want to submit a patch, we may be able to work something out regarding code written on trains, ferries, or perhaps even carpool lanes.)
 Bus Scheme is primarily a toy; using it for anything serious is (right now) ill-advised.

 Bus Scheme aims for general Scheme usefulness optimized for learning and fun.
 It's not targeting R5RS or anything like that.